-John Kun Park, tenor, returns returns to West Bay Opera to sing the role of Samson in Samson y Dalilah A Korean-American artist from Los Angeles, John made his WBO debut as Ismaele in Nabucco and also appeared as Erik in WBO's most recent production of Der fliegende Holländer.
+John Kun Park, tenor, returns returns to West Bay Opera to sing Samson in Samson et Dalila.
+A Korean-American artist from Los Angeles, John made his WBO debut as Ismaele (Nabucco), subsequently appearing as Erik (Der fliegende Holländer), and in the title role in WBO's most recent production of Verdi's Otello.
+John begins his 2025-2026 season at WBO, and will return to Opera on the James for his debut Pinkerton (Madama Butterfly).
+For his company debut with Opera Montana, he will sing Cavaradossi (Tosca).
 John began the 2024-2025 season with Opera on the James, making his debut as Rodolfo (La bohème).
 He appeared with Opera Grand Rapids as Loud Stone in Matthew Aucoin’s Eurydice.
 John also premiered the role of Daruma with New Performance Traditions’ production of Both Eyes Open by Max Duykers.
-He made his role debut as Manrico (Il trovatore) at Boheme Opera NJ; and he will be joining the Glimmerglass Festival as Cavaradossi understudy (Tosca).
-He will also be making his debut as Pinkerton (Madama Butterfly) in the fall with Opera on the James.
-John has performed with a number of other companies, makjing his debut in roles such as Siegmund (Die Walküre), Cavaradossi, Bacchus (Ariadne auf Naxos), Anatol (Vanessa), Don Jose (Carmen) and the title role in Faust.
+He made his role debut as Manrico (Il trovatore) at Boheme Opera NJ; and joined the Glimmerglass Festival as Cavaradossi understudy.
+John has performed with a number of other companies, making his debut in roles such as Siegmund (Die Walküre), Cavaradossi, Bacchus (Ariadne auf Naxos), Anatol (Vanessa), Don Jose (Carmen) and the title role in Faust.
 He has also been a featured soloist at Carnegie Hall, LA Philharmonic, Chautauqua Opera and Sarasota Opera.
-He was a finalist for the Wagner Society of New York’s competition receiving an encouragement grant, and is a recipient of the prestigious Olga Forrai Foundation grant.
+He was a finalist for the Wagner Society of New York’s competition receiving an encouragement grant.
+He is also a recipient of the prestigious Olga Forrai Foundation grant.

 Kim Stanish headshot